rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.App/README.md

 It may be necessary to restrict which patient/hospital/visit details a particular user is allowed to view, based on their role or other demographics, especially in a multi-tenant application (it might be a serious breach of data privacy if a user from one health organisation could see information about patients visiting another health organisation, say).

-A real-world application may also need to audit which reads a user has retrieved.
+A real-world application may also need to audit which business data a user has viewed.

 ### Robustness

 The application attempts to remain robust in the face of certain types of error:
-* Failure to load the list of hospitals at start-up - an error message displays on the page:
+* Failure to load the list of hospitals at start-up - an error message displays on the page.
 * Attempt to display search results which have bad foreign key links - the application displays "(Unknown)" for the visit date, and/or "(Not found)" for the hospital name.

-There may be other types of system availability issues which would require graceful handling by the application, and possibly a mechanismm for feeding back errors to the overall SaaS logs from the application.
+There may be other types of system availability issues which would require graceful handling by the application, and possibly a mechanism for feeding back errors to the overall SaaS logs from the application.

+### Operability

+There has been no consideration for how monitor the application for availability, errors and performance.

+A more advanced application implementation might need to log various outputs for collection in some facility available to system operators, but also taking into account the sensitivity of the business information (in particular, patient details and their medical records).

 ### Accessibility